Pimmz/Project-4/TESTING.md

 | | Click Logout button | Redirects user to sign out page | Pass | Confirms logout first |
 | | Click Confirm Logout button | Redirects user to home page | Pass | |

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Repeat for all other tests, as applicable to your own site.
-The aforementioned tests are just an example of a few different project scenarios.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ## User Story Testing

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Testing user stories is actually quite simple, once you've already got the stories defined on your README.

-Most of your project's **features** should already align with the **user stories**, so this should as simple as creating a table with the user story, matching with the re-used screenshot from the respective feature.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 | User Story | Screenshot |
 | --- | --- |